Love Brewed in the African Pot

 Love Brewed in the African Pot is a 1980 Ghanaian romantic drama film directed by Kwaw Ansah.
 It was reportedly the first privately financed Ghanaian feature film and is considered a classic.

 Plot

 The film takes place in Ghana during the colonial period.
 Aba Appiah, a woman born to a family of privileged settlers, falls in love with Joe Quansah, a fitting mechanic and son of a simple fisherman.
-Aba's father, Kofi Appiah, a retired civil servant, is opposed to their marriage, which goes against his plans for his daughter, to whom he had already chosen a husband.
+Aba's father, Kofi Appiah, a retired civil servant, is opposed to their marriage, which goes against his plans for his daughter, for whom he had already chosen a husband.
 This family conflict leads to complex and unforeseen consequences.